babarrett/g80-9009/method-1-yangdigi-controller.md

 * A "drop in" solution.
 A separate new electronic card that plugs into the inside of the keyboard.
 Nothing needs to be changed on the keyboard.
 * Apparently it takes all the power off the USB port.
-TODO: confirm.
 * ~~Might still require a 12V power connection to the keyboard~~
 * Ends up with a USB connection.
 No need for a further PS/2 to USB converter
 * Includes a Pro Micro (equivalent) running TMK software